 Quarter 4-Poetry and Research (free verse, lyric poem, & poetry techniques) • Literary Techniques – Prentice Hall Poetry Unit • Poetry Anthology Project – Cumulative Unit Assessment

 Tracking Assignments/Student Planners: Welcome to Middle School and the need to be organized!
-Yes, this is vital to the sucess of all students.
+Yes, this is vital for the success of all students.
 Students have their student planners.
-All teachers have their method of listing and outlining both classwork and homework (CW/HW) in class and out of class.
-I have a classroom assignment board and agenda board that outlines for all 6th/7th grade classes - the assignment; whether it is CW/HW or a little of both and due dates.
-I also maintain my teacher website and webpages.
+All teachers have their own method of listing and outlining both classwork and homework (CW/HW) in class and out of class.
+I have a classroom assignment board and agenda board that outlines all the 6th assignments; whether it is CW/HW or a little of both and due dates.
+I also maintain my teacher's website and webpages.
 I update them weekly with the same information in more detail.
-It is the student's responsbility to keep track of assignments, projects and their due dates.
+It is the student's responsibility to keep track of assignments, projects and their due dates.
 Teachers are always here to help, but students need to make that effort.
-To be honest, in this era of our "digital buffet" - there is no excuse to not be able to track assignments and due dates.
-Also, students can @ lunch use their phone to take a picture of my assignment board, but they MUST use that information to be on top of their work and their deadlines.
+To be honest, in this era of our "digital buffet", there is no excuse for not being able to track assignments and due dates.
+Also, students can use their phone to take a picture of my assignment board, but they MUST use that information to be on top of their work and their deadlines.

 What is the Common Core?
 The Common Core State Standards (CCSS) are an initiative by states to set shared, consistent and clear criteria for what students are expected to learn.
 This helps teachers and parents know what they need to do to help their child.
 The CCSS are designed to be rigorous and pertinent to the real world.
 They reflect the knowledge and skills that young people need for success in college and careers.

-Humanities: Reading/Writing Classes: The focus in 6th Grade Advanced Writing classes is to draw on the creatvity and intelligence of critical thinkers along with increasing the rigor for highly performing students.
-Students will be challenged with reading/writing projects - both individually and collaboratively - to dig deeper, thinking more critically, and perfomer at their highest academic levels.
+Advanced: Reading/Writing Classes: The focus in 6th Grade Advanced ELA Classes is to draw on the creativity and intelligence of critical thinkers along with increased rigor for highly performing students.
+Students will be challenged with reading/writing projects - both individually and collaboratively - to dig deeper, think more critically, and perform at their highest academic levels.
 Projects will have real world applications and require students to revise and re-work their ideas and drafts - not just settle for their first drafts.
 The writing is purposeful, yet fun!
 Advanced writers have a passion for writing, story-telling, evidence-based research, and collaborative thinking.
 Reading is at an acelerated level where students can cite informational text to support their findings.